-On the other hand, data-driven approaches employ convolutional neural networks to recover missing seismic data \cite{Liu2021, Wang2020, Wang2019a} by learning internal structures of extensive seismic data sets.
+where $\lambda>0$ is a regularization parameter weighting the sparsity term in the solution.
+On the other hand, missing seismic data can be recovered using data-driven approaches, such as convolutional neural networks that learn internal structures of extensive seismic data sets \cite{Liu2021, Wang2020, Wang2019a}.
 Nonetheless, all these methods rely on the sensing matrix $\mathbf{\Phi}$, which accounts for indexed sampling positions.
 Thus, it assumes a regular sampling grid, as illustrated in Figure \ref{fig:irregularShooting}(a), i.e., it cannot model irregularly-spaced sources.
-Therefore, reconstruction methods still face limitations for providing accurate data estimations for irregular surveys, as the one depicted in Figure \ref{fig:irregularShooting}(b), where the distance between sources is not fixed.
+Therefore, reconstruction methods still face limitations in providing accurate seismic estimates for irregular surveys, as the one depicted in Figure \ref{fig:irregularShooting}(b), where the distance between sources is not fixed.

-To address this problem, the work in \cite{Hennenfent2010} incorporated a non-equispaced curvelet transformation to be used as sparsity-promoting prior, and \cite{Galvis2020} used interpolation operators on the irregular grid before applying reconstruction algorithms with a binning pre-processing step to cast the irregularly sampled data into a regular grid.
+To address this problem,~\cite{Hennenfent2010} incorporated a non-equispaced curvelet transform within a sparsity-promoting prior, and~\cite{Galvis2020} used interpolation operators on the irregular grid before applying reconstruction algorithms with a binning pre-processing step to cast the irregularly sampled data into a regular grid.
 The main drawback of these approaches is that the interpolator assumes linear continuity, since it is applied only in the shots direction, which in 3D acquisitions does not allow interpolation of the two-dimensional wavefield.
-For this reason, the approach in \cite{Galvis2020} is limited to 2D shots in split-spread geometries.
+For this reason, the approach in~\cite{Galvis2020} is limited to 2D shots in split-spread geometries.